Well-Architected Framework

 - Learn how to set the lifecycle configuration for a Google Cloud Bucket with Terraform.

-- AWS Enforce data retention policies
+- Read the AWS data retention policies enforcement guidance.

 Next steps

 In this section of Lifecycle management, you learned about implementing data management policies, including why you should use lifecycle policies and how to automate policy management with infrastructure as code.
-Implement data management policies is part of the Optimize systems pillar.